BoBNewz/HavocC2Defense/README.md

     print(s + " = {" + inverted_hex + "} //" + name)
 ```

-And we can import this into our Yara rule !
+And we can import the output into our Yara rule !

 ![inverse_hex_+_correct_strings_format](https://github.com/user-attachments/assets/59d47e6e-af4e-4750-9553-05941c834796)